mathildathompson/text_adv_app/project_to_do_list.md

 * Add Categories for adventures to filter by interest
 * Track how many plays an Adventure gets and list top adventures on the home page
 * Give Option to display titles or not on an adventure (when playing)

+###How to introduce game states?

+Firstly, to play a game all users would have to be logged in.

+When you click 'Play Adventure', the scene will be loaded that matches your game 'current scene'
+If you do not have a game for that adventure, a new game will be created.
+Reaching an end point will delete your game state
+If you load a scene that doesn't match your current game you're kicked out to the start of the adventure.

 - - -